-A Child in public care, also known as a Looked-after child, is a child who is in the care of the local authority or is provided with accommodation by a Local Authority in its exercise of its social services function.
+3.1 A Looked-after child, also known as a child in the care of the local authority, means one in the care of a local authority or being provided with accommodation by a local authority in the exercise of its social services function.

-A Child who was previously in public or state care is a child who was looked after by a Local Authority but for whom an adoption order has been made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46).
-A 'child arrangements order' is one that settles the arrangements as to the person(s) with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).
-A 'special guardianship order' is one that appoints a person(s) to be a child's special guardian(s) (Children Act 1989, Section 14A).
-Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order).
+- 3.2 An adoption order is one made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46). - 3.3 A child arrangements order is one settling the arrangements to be made as to the person with whom the child is to live (Children Act 1989, Section 8, as amended by the Children and Families Act 2014, Section 14).

+- 3.4 A special guardianship order is one appointing one or more individuals to be a child's special guardian/s (Children Act 1989, Section 14A). - 3.5 Applications under this criterion must be accompanied by evidence to show that the child is looked after or was previously looked after (e.g. a copy of the adoption, child arrangements or special guardianship order). - 3.6 A child who was previously looked-after is a child who was looked after by a Local Authority but for whom an adoption order has been made under the Adoption Act 1976 (Section 12) or the Adoption and Children Act 2002 (Section 46). - 3.7 Children previously in state care outside of England means children who have been looked after outside of England by a public authority, a religious organisation or another provider of care whose sole purpose is to benefit society.
+The care may have been provided in orphanages or other settings.
+In the case of children adopted from state care overseas, the admissions authority will require evidence that a child is eligible by asking the child's parents or carers for appropriate evidence of their previously looked-after status. - 3.8 A residence order is an order outlining the arrangements as to the person with whom the child will live under section 8 of the Children Act 1989. - 3.9 A Christian church is a body of believers who believe the good news of Jesus Christ as given in the Bible.
+Included are churches designated under the Ecumenical Relations Measure, or are members of Churches Together in England, or the Evangelical Alliance, or a partner of Affinity. - 3.10 Normal home address means the child's home address, the home that is where the child lives with his or her parent or legal carer.
-An adoption order is an order made under section 46 of the Adoption and Children Act 2002.

-A residence order is an order outlining the arrangements as to the person with whom the child will live under section 8 of the Children Act 1989.

-A special guardianship order is an order appointing one or more individuals to be a child's special guardian or guardians.

-Normal home address means the child's home address, the home that is where the child lives with his or her parent or legal carer.
 When a child lives with parents with shared responsibility, each for part of a week or month, the address where the child lives will be determined by having regard to a joint declaration from the parents that states the exact pattern of residence.
 If the residence is not split equally, then the relevant address used will be that at which the school is satisfied that the child sleeps the majority of the school week.
 When there is an equal split or there is any doubt about residence, the school will make a judgment about which address to use when determining whether or not to offer a place.
 We will take into account, for example, the following: